Ottawa in state of emergency as downtown residents seek court injunction to stop protest noise

 Ottawa is in a state of emergency as the trucker protest continues to paralyze parts of the nation’s capital and frustrated downtown residents take their case to court.

-One of the major complaints has been the incessant honking that has been a staple for the protesters, an act that spurred the filing of a $9.8 million class-action proposed lawsuit Friday on behalf of the residents of Ottawa’s downtown core.
+One of downtown Ottawa residents’ major complaints, the incessant honking, spurred the filing on Friday of a $9.8 million class-action proposed lawsuit on their behalf.

 The residents are asking for an injunction to be issued to prevent truckers parked on the city streets from honking all day and night.
 Superior Court Justice Hugh McLean is set to hear the arguments Monday afternoon.